 Employment Outlook and Salary Info

-Career opportunities for all kinds of administrative services managers, including contract administrators, are expected to grow by as much as 15% between 2010 and 2020, according to the U.S. Bureau of Labor Statistics (BLS).
-Applicants for high-level management positions can anticipate competition; however, a master's degree may enhance opportunities for advancement.
-In May 2012, the median annual salary among administrative services managers, such as contract administrators, was $81,080, per the BLS; those working as part of management teams for businesses and enterprises earned an average of $100,480 annually.
+Career opportunities for all kinds of administrative services managers, including contract administrators, are expected to grow by about 8% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+In May 2015, the median annual salary among administrative services managers, such as contract administrators, was $86,110.

 Continuing Education Information

 Certification can be earned through such organizations as the National Contract Management Association.
 Individuals with an undergraduate degree and a certain amount of continuing professional education hours qualify to take the exams for three types of certification, which involve procuring federal, commercial, and professional contracts.